-- 0.1 Please provide the following information: - a.
+- 0.1 Provide the following information: - a.
 Name of Institution. - b.
 Mailing and website addresses and any other social media site links. - c.
-Telephone and fax numbers, email address(es) and the name of survey visit coordinator. - d.
-Name of President or Chief Executive Officer along with telephone number. - e.
-Name of Dean or equivalent along with telephone number. - f.
-Name of Program Director or equivalent along with telephone number. - g.
-Date program was established. - h.
-Provincial authority under which the institution operates. - i.
-Program length. - j.
-Name of the Privacy Officer and the position job description. - 0.2 List the Recommendations that resulted from the last accreditation survey report and describe how they were addressed.
+Telephone and email address(es) and the name of survey visit coordinator. - d.
+Name of President or Chief Executive Officer including telephone number and/or email. - e.
+Name of Dean or equivalent including telephone number and/or email. - f.
+Name of Program Director or equivalent including telephone number and/or email. - g.
+Name of the Privacy Officer and the position job description. - h.
+Date program was established. - i.
+Provincial authority under which the institution operates. - j.
+Program length.